ourresearch/citeas-api/README.md

 Install on Heroku
 =================

-To install on [heroku](https://www.heroku.com/), while in the citeas-api directory run [heroku create](https://devcenter.heroku.com/articles/creating-apps), replacing 'my_app_name' with a unique name of your choice.
+To install on [heroku](https://www.heroku.com/), while in the citeas-api directory from previous steps run [heroku create](https://devcenter.heroku.com/articles/creating-apps), replacing 'my_app_name' with a unique name of your choice.

 `$ heroku create my_app_name`